emacsorphanage/ov/README.md

 #### ov-all

-Get overlays in the whole buffer.
+Get all the overlays in the entire buffer.

 Return: `overlay list` or `nil`